-Fixing on the merits of cases governed by case protocols - calling of the provisional roll
+Fixing on the merits - calling of the provisional roll

-60. When the case is ready and the attestation that the record is complete has been issued, the master of the rolls prepares a list of the cases that may be called on the provisional roll.
+- 97. When the case is ready and the attestation that the record is complete has been issued, the master of the rolls prepares a list of the cases that may be called on the provisional roll.
 The master of the rolls sends the parties the extract of the list relating to their case.
-The master of the rolls then convenes them by email or by mail to a calling of the provisional roll (section 22 of the Regulation of the Superior Court of Québec in civil matters), which begins at 9:00 a.m. on the date indicated.

-61. The calling of the provisional roll takes place virtually in virtual courtroom #11 of the Gatineau courthouse.
+The master of the rolls then convenes them by email or by mail to a calling of the provisional roll (section 22 of the Regulation of the Superior Court of Québec in civil matters), which begins at 9:00 a.m. on the date indicated. - 98.
+The calling of the provisional roll takes place virtually in virtual courtroom #11 of the Gatineau courthouse.